-5.2.2.2.
-Instruments used for multiple test strip examinations frequently in practice and are not traceable afterwards.
+5.2.2.2 Instruments used for multiple test strip examinations

+Instruments (rather than the naked eye) are recommended for reading a multiple test strip, whether in the laboratory or at point-of-care, because observer-related major errors occur frequently in practice and are not traceable afterwards.
 All laboratory examinations including those performed at point-of-care sites should meet the required quality as described in the ISO 15189:2022 [50].